The Pharos Lighthouse at Alexandria

 10. Fifty rooms of Visitor Accommodation.

 The lighthouse was recorded as an instant social success and was arguably the first major tourist attraction in the world.
-Whilst 50 rooms or suites of accommodation might initially seem a lot, the claim is associated with the main tower, recorded as possibly 100m tall (ie In modern terms100m high equates to ~40 storey’s ).
+Whilst 50 rooms or suites of accommodation might initially seem a lot, the claim is associated with the main tower, recorded as possibly 100m tall (ie Which, in modern terms equates to ~40 storey’s ).

 11. The Towers and Elevators.